 Depression is a medical condition that requires treatment.
 It's not a sign of weakness.
 Be honest with yourself and those who care about you.
 Tell them about your struggle.
 You, your doctor, and your friends and family can team up to treat your postpartum depression symptoms.

 - Cognitive-behavioral therapy with a supportive counselor.
 This is recommended for all women who have postpartum depression.
 It can also help prevent postpartum depression.
-A cognitive-behavioral counselor can also teach you skills for managing anxiety, such as deep breathing and relaxation techniques.
+A cognitive-behavioral counselor can also teach you skills to help you manage anxiety.
+These skills include deep breathing and relaxation techniques.

-- Interpersonal counseling focusing on your relationships and the personal changes that come with having a new baby.
-This gives you emotional support and helps with problem solving and goal setting.
+- Interpersonal counseling.
+It focuses on your relationships and the personal changes that come with having a new baby.
+It gives you emotional support and helps you solve problems and set goals.

 - Antidepressant medicine, ideally along with counseling.
-Because breast-feeding offers many emotional and physical benefits for both baby and mother, experts are studying which antidepressants are most safe for breast-feeding babies.
-So, you can breast-feed while taking an antidepressant for postpartum depression.
-Whether or not you are breast-feeding, your doctor is likely to recommend a selective serotonin reuptake inhibitor (SSRI).
-Tricyclic antidepressants, excluding doxepin (Silenor, Zonalon), are also used by women who breast-feed.
+Even if you breast-feed, you can take an antidepressant for postpartum depression.
+Breast-feeding offers many emotional and physical benefits for both baby and mother.
+So experts are studying which antidepressants are most safe for breast-feeding babies.
+Whether or not you breast-feed, your doctor is likely to recommend a selective serotonin reuptake inhibitor (SSRI).
+Tricyclic antidepressants, excluding doxepin (Silenor, Zonalon), can also be used by women who breast-feed.

 Breast-feeding babies whose mothers take an antidepressant do not often have side effects.
 But they can.
 If you are taking an antidepressant while breast-feeding, talk to your doctor and your baby's doctor about what types of side effects to look for.

-- Schedule outings and visits with friends and family, and ask them to call you regularly.
+- Schedule outings and visits with friends and family.
+Ask them to call you often.
 Isolation can make depression worse, especially when it's combined with the stress of caring for a newborn.

 - Eat a balanced diet.
 Avoid alcohol and caffeine.
-If you have little appetite, eat small snacks throughout the day.
+If you don't feel hungry, eat small snacks throughout the day.
 Nutritional supplement shakes are also useful for keeping up your energy.

 - Don't overdo it.
-And get as much rest and sleep as possible.
+And get as much rest and sleep as you can.
 Fatigue can increase depression.